 The International Students and Scholars Office supports the educational, cultural and social life of international students in a number of ways, including providing workshops on immigration and other travel issues, by assisting students with their finances and by providing housing during major holidays for those who do not leave campus.
 The office also provides counseling and assistance for graduate school and advises on work opportunities after graduation.
 There is a five-day comprehensive International Students Preorientation (ISP) for all new entering international students.

-The Office for International Study organizes and oversees the study abroad programs, both through Smith College Junior Year Abroad programs or other approved study abroad programs.
+Located within the Global Studies Center, the Office for International Study organizes and oversees the study abroad programs, through Smith College Junior Year Abroad programs and other approved study abroad programs.
 The office maintains extensive resources to help guide students through the selection and application process and prepares them for departure and for living abroad.

 Institutional Diversity and Equity